mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_application_fee_refund

-<p>By default, you can see the 10 most recent refunds stored directly on the application fee object, but you can also retrieve details about a specific refund stored on the application fee.</p>
+By default, you can see the 10 most recent refunds stored directly on the application fee object, but you can also retrieve details about a specific refund stored on the application fee.

 <details><summary>Parameters</summary>